r-token/semper-finish-web/README.md

 # Semper Finish

 The website for Semper Finish, LLC.
-Built with Svelte and SST. [semperfinishllc.com](https://semperfinishllc.com)
+Built with SvelteKit and SST. [semperfinishllc.com](https://semperfinishllc.com)

 Things to know:
 * To run the app locally: `npx sst dev`